 A few years later, we drove to Tennessee to go Indoor Skydiving.
-Me, Z, A and K clothed in giant flight suits and blowing around uncontrolled in a 50 ft. vertical wind tunnel while my husband and C watched through a window, once again causing me to question my decision making skills when it comes to responsible parenting.
-Afterward, he said to me, "Will you go real skydiving with me when I'm old enough?"
+Me, Zac, Aubrey and Kearstin, clothed in giant flight suits, and blowing around uncontrolled in a 50 ft. vertical wind tunnel while my husband and Caymen watched through a window, once again causing me to question my decision making skills when it comes to responsible parenting.
+Afterward, Zac said to me, "Will you go real skydiving with me when I'm old enough?"
 Kinda like my glance back toward the top on that crane, it seemed so far away, and I said, "Yep."

 The thought that kept me up at night was the moment I would be standing at the open door of the safe airplane before diving out into nothing and I pictured myself as the new sponsor for Red Bull with their logo on my back, because clearly, I was about to rival the record of the guy who dove from space.
 And when I was watching The Today Show the day Matt Lauer was at the top of the new World Trade Center building as the camera spanned around the view and I got dizzy from the safety of my couch, I thought, this can't be good.

 But 2 things had me committed to going through with this.
-No refunds...and that boy of mine.
-And then God sealed the deal with a song on the radio that became my Skydive-Hug-From-God.
+No refunds.
+And that boy of mine.
+Then God sealed the deal with a song on the radio that became my Skydive-Hug-From-God.

 (Link will be at the bottom of this post.)
 That's when I knew, God was going to rock my world again...and who knows what that could possibly mean when it comes to skydiving...

 Yesterday was the big day.
-School is out, so we took K and C to watch us fall from the sky, because by now you know there's no hope for our parenting skills.
+School is out, so we took Kearstin and Caymen to watch us fall from the sky, because by now you know there's no hope for our parenting skills.

 Before we knew what was happening, we were ascending into the sky in the plane.
 I turned to Monkey and said, "Are we almost to the top?" and he said, "Oh, no. We've still got 9,000 more ft. to go."

 Pags and Monkey were amazing and both knew exactly what we each needed.
-Pags kept Z at ease with jokes and laughter.
+Pags kept Zac at ease with jokes and laughter.
 Monkey spoke softly into my ear words of reassurance while he checked, double checked and triple checked my harnesses for my benefit, not his.
-And then he said, "Now stop thinking.
-Enjoy the ride."
+And then he said, "Now stop thinking and enjoy the ride."

 My original plan was that I would exit the plane first, because there's no way a mother should ever be put in the position to watch her son jump out of an airplane.
 But Monkey threw a wrench in that by deciding we needed to go last.
-Something about wind conditions, Z's small size, not colliding, blah blah blah.
+Something about wind conditions, Zac's small size vs my not small size, not colliding, blah blah blah.

-Pags and Z approached the side of the plane...and disappeared...
+Pags and Zac approached the side of the plane...and disappeared...

 That's when I made a deal with Monkey.
 "Tell me when my boy's chute opens and I'll stop thinking and enjoy the ride."